ucfopen/Obojobo-Docs/releases/v12.0.0/developers/events/obojobo_events.md

 ### _assessment:attemptInvalidated_

-Occurs when an assessment attempt has been invalidated because the module was updated after the user started it.
+Occurs when an assessment attempt has been invalidated because the module was updated after the user started the attempt.

 <dl>
 	<dt>Version</dt>